 Gina and Alexander became actively involved with Holocaust remembrance activities in Vancouver.
 In 1993 Alexander traveled to Poland to participate in the fiftieth anniversary of the Warsaw ghetto uprising.
 In 1996, he was involved in preparations for The Warsaw Ghetto: A Pictorial Remembrance exhibition at the VHEC (April 18 to June 7, 1996).
 Gina is on the board of directors of the Janusz Korczak Association of Canada.
 On May 3, 2013, she was awarded the Order of Merit of the Republic of Poland for her efforts in strengthening cordial relationships between Poles and Jews.

 Alexander died March 9, 1998, in Vancouver.
 Saul died May 1, 2002 in Vancouver.
 Gina lives in Vancouver.

 Archival HistoryCurrency was purchased by Alexander Dimant in Warsaw after the war and donated to the VHEC.
 Some photographs were kept by an uncle of Alexander’s who fled Europe to Cairo, and eventually returned them to the Dimants in Vancouver.
-Other records were kept by Gina and Alexander Dimant until Alexander’s death in 1998, after which they were in the sole custody of Gina Dimant.
+Textual records, artefacts and photographs were kept by Gina and Alexander Dimant until Alexander’s death in 1998, after which they were in the sole custody of Gina Dimant.
 Records were donated to the VHEC in several accessions in 1996, 2000, 2002, 2014, 2018 and 2019.